willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 The simulator has simple models for semiconductor devices and an ideal operational amplifier.
 Each model has just a few adjustable parameters.
 For more sophisticated simulations, check out the other circuit simulator resources mentioned below.

-The simulator's solver is based on the linear algebra technique of MNA, which stands for *Modified Nodal Analysis*.
-MNA is an extension of Kirchhoff's Current Law.
+The simulator's solver a technique called *Modified Nodal Analysis* (MNA), based on the application of Kirchhoff's Current Law.
+(Whereas the SPICE simulator is based on Kirchhoff's Voltage Law.)

 ### Diode model